Beast Games

 Beast Games is a reality competition television series created by YouTuber Jimmy "MrBeast" Donaldson, Tyler Conklin, Sean Klitzner, and Mack Hopkins.
-Hosted by Donaldson, Beast Games follows 1,000 contestants—the largest cast for a reality show—as they compete for $5 million, (Note: Later doubled to $10 million) advertised as the largest single cash prize in reality television history.
+Hosted by Donaldson, Beast Games follows 1,000 contestants as they compete for $5 million, (Note: The prize for season 1 was later doubled to $10 million) advertised as the largest single cash prize in reality television history.

-Inspired by the viral Netflix show Squid Game and Donaldson's viral video "$456,000 Squid Game in Real Life!", the first two episodes of Beast Games were released on Amazon Prime Video on December 19, 2024, with the full series consisting of ten episodes released weekly on Thursdays.
+Inspired by the viral Netflix show Squid Game and Donaldson's viral video "$456,000 Squid Game in Real Life!", the first two episodes of Beast Games were released on Amazon Prime Video on December 19, 2024, with the first full season consisting of ten episodes released weekly on Thursdays.
 On the same day, Donaldson also released a video of tryouts for the game show on his YouTube channel titled "2,000 People Fight for $5,000,000", where he cut the number of people participating from 2,000 to 1,000 in a series of challenges.
 On January 25, 2025, Donaldson uploaded a video titled "Each Minute One Person is Eliminated", following 20 people previously eliminated from the Beast Games show to participate and compete again for $500,000, later reduced to $431,000.

 Several contestants alleged they were mistreated during production, resulting in a lawsuit against Donaldson's company and several others.
-While the show was received poorly by critics, it became one of Amazon Prime Video's most viewed shows.
+While the show was received poorly by critics, season 1 became one of Amazon Prime Video's most viewed shows.

 In May 2025, Beast Games was renewed for two more seasons, with filming for season 2 running from June until August.
+The second season premiered on January 7, 2026.

 Production

 Development

 On March 18, 2024, Jimmy Donaldson, also known as MrBeast, announced that he had secured a $100 million deal with Amazon MGM Studios to produce a reality television series titled Beast Games for Prime Video.
 The series was created by Donaldson, Tyler Conklin, Sean Klitzner, and Mack Hopkins.
 Applications for the show opened on May 5, 2024.
 Donaldson serves as the host and executive producer.
 The budget is reported to be over $100 million.
-On May 12, 2025, the series was renewed for two additional seasons.

 Casting for season 2 of Beast Games started around March 2025.
 It was reported in May 2025 that Beast Games was to have another two seasons, though the show had not yet been officially renewed.
-Donaldson stated in an interview that "100 per cent" sure there would be future seasons with Prime Video.
-Mike Hopkins, head of Amazon MGM, stated at the Milken Institute Global Conference: "We’re going to do a couple more seasons of [Beast Games], I think, soon."
+Donaldson stated in an interview that he was "100 per cent" sure there would be future seasons with Prime Video.
+Mike Hopkins, head of Amazon MGM, stated at the Milken Institute Global Conference: "We’re going to do a couple more seasons of Beast Games, I think, soon."
 Later in May, the show's renewal for a second and third season was officially announced.